 If customer subscribed to SVS, but vehicle currently NOT in “Theft Mode” and vehicle battery was disconnected, SVSServer shall engage BUB and support request receiving until C5.

-SVS-REQ-308663/C-SVSServer BUB SVS Support and China Data Monitor while NOT in “Theft Mode”

-In the event of China Data Monitor function triggered as soon as BUB is engaged, China Data Monitor shall take priority and complete task afterwards SVS shall resume priority and engage BUB and support request receiving until C5.

 SVS-REQ-303151/E-SVSServer BUB SVS Support Termination Alert while NOT in “Theft Mode”

 Once the warning threshold C5 is reached, the SVSServer shall send a functionality unavailable update, to the SVSOffBoardClient that SVS will not be supported until an ignition cycle is performed, SVSServer shall go to deep sleep.